-iOS 7 formally introduced the blocking feature to iPhones and iPads.
-You can block a contact on iPhone, preventing them from sending you messages, calling you and Facetiming.
+The blocking feature is there for a long on iPhones and iPads.
+You can block a contact on the iPhone, preventing them from sending you messages, calling you and Facetiming.
 If you blocked someone, the process ends there.
 You don’t have to bother or worry about it anymore.

 But what if someone else seems to have blocked your number on iPhone?
 What if you are on the other side of the equation?
-How to tell if someone has blocked your number on iPhone running iOS 9 or iOS 8?
+How to tell if someone has blocked your number on iPhone?
 Typical discussions about this seem to indicate that you can’t find out if someone has blocked you.
 That’s not true.
 There are a few indications that – put together – tell us if someone has blocked us on their iPhone.

-How to Know If Someone Has Blocked Your Number on iPhone Running iOS 9 or iOS 8:
+How to Find Out If Someone Has Blocked Your Number on iPhone

-Now this can happen even if someone willingly cut the call after one ring but the chances of that are very thin.
-Try calling multiple times and when you are cut to voice mail after one ring, you can most likely assume that you’ve been blocked.
+Now, this can happen even if someone will cut the call after one ring but the chances of that are very thin.
+Try calling multiple times, and when you are cut to voice mail after one ring, you can most likely assume that you’ve been blocked.

 Sometimes, the one-ring-then-voice-mail pattern doesn’t happen.
 Instead, what you hear is a continuous busy tone that gets cut after a while.
 If the same thing happens no matter when you call, that’s an indication that you’ve been blocked.